apexadmin1818/DivineTimer/README.md

 - licensed under the [GPL 3+](https://www.gnu.org/licenses/gpl.html)

+## More documentation

+For additional usage tips and advanced configuration options, see [docs/advanced_usage.md](docs/advanced_usage.md).

 ## Credits

 Some code is based on the free and open source [TeaTimer by Ralph Gootee](https://play.google.com/store/apps/details?id=goo.TeaTimer).